News / Pricing Your Hatchlings: How to Set Prices That...

 1. Active listings: What are other breeders asking right now?
 Note the range from lowest to highest.

 2. Sold listings: More important than asking prices.
-What did animals actually sell for?
+What did animals sell for?
 MorphMarket shows recent sales.
-This is what buyers are actually paying.
+This is what buyers are paying.

 3. Time on market: Are similar animals sitting for months, or do they sell within days?
 Fast turnover suggests demand is strong at current prices.
 Long listings suggest oversupply or overpricing.